 I’ve already named a number of positive things about Rainmaker above, but here are the rest of the positive things about it, at least in my opinion.

-3) Super clear guided text based tutorial tour when you first arrive in the Rainmaker admin area for the first time.
-The guided tour is great, takes only about 10 minutes, and makes things very clear in terms of where to go to get things done.
+When you first arrive in the Rainmaker admin area for the first time, the guided tour is great, takes only about 10 minutes, and makes things very clear in terms of where to go to get things done.

 All the themes you can choose from within Rainmaker use HTML5 and responsive CSS, which means that when people view your site on a phone or tablet, it will dynamically reorganize its elements to present a version of your site that’s easy to navigate on small screens that you need to touch with your fingers.